tytydraco/yessleep/out/Why_I_will_never_send_my_kids_to_a_private_school.md

 But none of these (and the many others I haven’t mentioned) even come close to the shit I’ve seen at this one fucking private school I went to for six years (and no, I wasn’t there for that long because I’d been held back).

-I’m a college Junior now, and I’ve thought a lot about all the fucked-up things – things that defy any kind of explanation – that I’ve seen at that place.
+I just finished my college Freshman year, and I’ve thought a lot about all the fucked-up things – things that defy any kind of explanation – that I’ve seen at my old  high school.

 Things so fucking unbelievable it only makes sense to post here and not anywhere else.